Classification of high-dimensional data with spiked covariance matrix structure: Numerical results

-For Model 2, Table \ref{tab: err model2} shows that SLDA performs slightly better than the PCLDA rule and DSDA rule.
-However, from Table~\ref{tab: nonzero model2}, we see that the SLDA rule also selects a much larger number of features compared to both the PCLDA and DSDA rules.
-Recall that, for model $2$, both $\beta$ and $\zeta$ contains exactly $20$ non-zero entries and hence the SLDA rule is selecting a large number of extraneous, non-informative features; a similar, albeit much less severe, phenomenon is observed for the DSDA rule.
-Table~\ref{tab: err model2} and Table~\ref{tab: nonzero model2} shows that the PCLDA, CAT-LDA, and AdaLDA rules have comparable accuracy with a similar number of selected features.
+For Model 2, Table \ref{tab: err model2} shows that SLDA performs slightly better than $\mathrm{lda} \circ \mathrm{pca}$ and DSDA.
+However, from Table~\ref{tab: nonzero model2}, we see that SLDA also selects a much larger number of features compared to both $\mathrm{lda} \circ \mathrm{pca}$ and DSDA.
+Recall that, for model $2$, both $\beta$ and $\zeta$ contains exactly $20$ non-zero entries and hence SLDA is selecting a large number of extraneous, non-informative features; a similar, albeit much less severe, phenomenon is observed for DSDA.
+Table~\ref{tab: err model2} and Table~\ref{tab: nonzero model2} shows that $\mathrm{lda} \circ \mathrm{pca}$, CAT-LDA, and AdaLDA have comparable accuracy with a similar number of selected features.
 The NSC rule once again has the largest mis-classification error due to it ignoring the correlation structure in $\Sigma$.
-Finally we see that the rotation pre-processing step described in \citet{rotation} lead to a substantial loss in accuracy for the DSDA and AdaLDA rules; to understand why this happens, we need to extend the theoretical analysis in \citet{rotation} (which assume that $\Sigma$ and $\mathcal{U}_{\mathrm{rot},p})$ are known) to the current setting where $\Sigma$ and $\mathcal{U}_{\mathrm{rot},p}$ have to be estimated.
+Finally we see that the rotation pre-processing step described in \citet{rotation} lead to a substantial loss in accuracy for the DSDA and AdaLDA classifiers; to understand why this happens, we need to extend the theoretical analysis in \citet{rotation} (which assume that $\Sigma$ and $\mathcal{U}_{\mathrm{rot},p}$ are known) to the setting where $\Sigma$ and $\mathcal{U}_{\mathrm{rot},p}$ have to be estimated.
 We leave this investigation for future work.